 Tip 1: Do your homework – Check Organic Labels

-Find out the list of companies and organization in your region that produce organic products.
-The major organizations that produce organic food in India are: Down to Earth, Green Sense, Deha Organic, Chamong, Organic Tattva, Pure & Sure and Ab ali Organic Tea.
-When you buy a product, check the label: scan for the ‘India Organic’ label that is used to certify organically farmed food items.
-This label declares that the item qualifies for the National Standards for Organic Products by being produced on organic farming, without the interference of synthetic materials like fertilizers, growth hormones and others.
+Find out the list of companies in your region that produce organic products.
+The major organizations that produce organic food in India are: Down to Earth, Green Sense, Deha Organic, Chamong, Organic Tattva, Pure & Sure and Organic India.
+When you buy a product, check for an eco-label such as the ‘India Organic’ label that is used to certify organically farmed food items.
+This kind of eco-label declares that the food item qualifies for the National Standards for Organic Products by being produced on organic farming without the interference of chemicals like fertilizers, growth hormones and others.
 Other certifications include ISO 14001, USDA, GMO Free and Halal Certification.

 Tip 2: Plan your meals – Weekly Diet Management

 Make a list of vegetables that are in season and thus, would be placed at a lower price in the market.
 Cover all the nutrients required and shop according to this list of in-season vegetables.
 A sample organic food shopping list should include: dairy, meat, corn, zucchini, papaya, buy-in-dozens (potatoes/ apples/ grapes/ peaches/ cucumbers/ leafy veggies/ celery), eggs, tea & coffee, dried spices and chocolate.